All Products

 STRING

 This ID must be globally unique.
-We recommend that you set a different ID for each job connected to the same database.
+We recommend that you set a different ID for each job that connects to the same database.

-This parameter also supports an ID range format, such as 5400-5408.
-When incremental reading is enabled, multiple concurrent reads are supported.
-In this case, we recommend setting an ID range so that each concurrent task uses a different ID.
+This parameter also supports an ID range, such as 5400-5408.
+When incremental reading is enabled, we recommend that you specify an ID range to allow each concurrent reader to use a different ID.
 For more information, see Server ID usage.

 scan.incremental.snapshot.chunk.size